irslushy/Ronin.jl/README.md

 ___
 # Getting Started:
 ## Setting up the environment (CSU)
-After cloning the repository, start Julia using RadarQC as the project directory, either by calling
+After cloning the repository, start Julia using Ronin as the project directory, either by calling
 ```
-julia --project=RadarQC
+julia --project=Ronin
 ```
-from the parent directory of `RadarQC` or modifying the `JULIA_PROJECT` environment variable. <br>
+from the parent directory of `Ronin` or modifying the `JULIA_PROJECT` environment variable. <br>
 Then, enter package mode in the REPL by pressing `]`.<br>
 <br><br>
 Next, run `instantiate` to download the necessary dependencies.
-This should serve both to download/install dependencies and precompile the RadarQC package.
+This should serve both to download/install dependencies and precompile the Ronin package.
 Now, exit package using the dlete key.
-To ensure that everything was installed properly, run `using RadarQC` on the Julia REPL.
+To ensure that everything was installed properly, run `using Ronin` on the Julia REPL.
 No errors or information should print out if successful.
+Run `add iJulia` if you will be viewing the code in a Jupyter notebook and need access to the Jupyter kernel.
 > Guide adaped from https://github.com/mmbell/Scythe.jl/tree/main
 >
 ## Setting up the environment (Derecho)